Moritz345/tennisrecognition/README.md

 # tennisrecognition

-Hosting the executable file for my masters thesis
+This Repository is used to host the the application for my master thesis.